-The project concerns the implementation of a concentrated solar power (CSP) system with a nominal electrical capacity of 121 MW_e .
-It will apply a heliostat/receiver technology using superheated steam as a heat transfer fluid.
+The project concerns the implementation of a concentrated solar power (CSP) parabolic trough plant with a nominal electrical capacity of 121 MW_e .
 The plant will be located in the Western Negev Desert in Israel, 35 km south of the city of Beer Sheva.

-If located in the EU, the project would fall under Annex I of the EIA Directive 2011/92/EU, and would require an Environmental Impact Assessment (EIA).
+If located in the EU, the project would fall under Annex I of the EIA Directive 2011/92/EU, and would require a full environmental impact assessment (EIA).
 The EIA for the project site, together with the two other sites for solar projects planned in the National Outline Plan 10/b/1 (NOP), was submitted to the Ministry of Environmental Protection (MEP) in January 2012 and it did not identify any significant negative residual environmental and social impacts, if the mitigating measures indicated in the NOP were adequately applied.
 The EIA was approved in December 2012.

 According to the EIA, project environmental impacts relate to effects on local vegetation and avifauna, visual and noise impacts.
 They have been adequately addressed, and are expected to be minor.
+The project will use a wet cooling system, designed to minimise water consumption.
+Local groundwater will not be used for cooling purposes.